 Prorated Billing

 Prorated billing is a methodology of charging customers based on certain principles only for a partial period of the product or service.
 In other terms, the billing system recalculates the actual billing amount based on the active period of services whenever a change in the plan takes place, meaning not charging for the entire billing cycle.
-For example, a customer signs up for a new plan in the middle of the month; in such cases, the company uses prorated billing to charge the customer from the activation date of service and not from the first of the month.
-With this feature, businesses can enable their customers to control their subscriptions, like enrolling, plan swapping, and canceling the services at any time.
+For example, a customer signs up for a new plan in the middle of the month, in such cases, the company uses prorated billing to charge the customer from the activation date of service and not from the first of the month.
+With this feature, businesses can enable their customers to control their subscriptions, like swapping, plan swapping, and canceling the services at any time.

 Why is proration essential?

-The proration in telecom billing and subscription-based billing is a standard feature; it plays a crucial role in billing computations whenever changes in the subscription plan happen before the next invoice date, where the invoice amount is calculated based on the actual number of days (billable period) for the opted plan.
+The proration in telecom billing and subscription-based billing is a standard feature; it plays a crucial role in billing computations whenever changes in the subscription plan happen before the next invoice date, where the invoice amount is calculated based on the actual number of days (billable period) for the noted plan.
 With the help of prorated billing, businesses keep the transparency in billing, plus also provide the customer with the flexibility to make the changes in their subscription plan anytime they want.

 The EarnBill Billing Engine provides flexibility and options to handle it at the subscription order level, and once enabled, your customers will only be billed automatically for the partial period.

-1) Subscribes to a plan:
+Subscribes to a plan

 Suppose someone opts for a monthly plan of $60.00 on the 16th of the month and starts using the services from the 16th; in such cases, the user gets billed for 15 days when the billing cycle date is the 1st of the month, which means the user would get an invoice of $30 for the first month.
 However, from next month onwards, the company will continue to bill as per the plan fee until no changes happen.